fasciculus/fasciculus/source/Fasciculus.Mathematics/Properties/Specifications/FixedPoint.md

 ### §7.1 Safe and Unsafe Algorithms

-Most of the following algorithms come in two versions: a safe and an unsafe version.
+Most algorithms come in two versions: a safe and an unsafe version.

 The unsafe versions expect their arguments to be neither infinite nor `NaN`.